The true cost of social media ads in 2024

 Among our most surprising findings:

-- Competition for consumer attention in November and December—specifically around Black Friday and Cyber Monday—is driving seasonal CPM increases by as much as 66% during the holiday shopping season.
+- Holiday ad rates are soaring.
+Competition for consumer attention in November and December—specifically around Black Friday and Cyber Monday—is driving seasonal CPM increases by as much as 66% during the holiday shopping season.

 Drawing on tens of millions of ad impressions over a range of industries, we calculated the average CPM rates for the top social media platforms.
 In 2024, the average annual CPM rates are as follows: